-Filmmakers once had a simple choice when it came to what format they shot on.
-The two professional formats were 35mm and 16mm film.
+Filmmakers once had a simple choice when it came to the format in which they shot.
+The two professional formats were 35mm and 16mm—film.
 35mm was, and still is, the gold standard, used on big-budget feature films.
 16mm was thought of as the more accessible and affordable alternative, used on documentaries and independent films.
-Deciding to shoot on 16mm rather than 35mm meant using smaller, lighter cameras and less money spent on film.
+Deciding to shoot on 16mm rather than 35mm meant using smaller, lighter cameras and spending less money on film.

-When digital video introduced a lossless, easy-to-edit alternative to analog video, video became a viable medium for filmmakers.
-High-definition digital video cameras now compete with 35mm and 16mm as an origination format for feature films, and digital is now the dominant format for documentaries.
-But, the choice of which digital format and which digital camera to shoot on can be overwhelming, with everything from a full-frame sensor, as in the Nikon D800, to an APS-C sensor, as in the Canon 7D, to a Four Thirds sensor, as in the Panasonic GH3.
-But much like the choice between 35mm and 16mm, the choice of which digital format to shoot depends on the type of project and the look, as much as, if not more, than just the budget.
+When digital video introduced a lossless, easy-to-edit alternative to the analog version, video became a viable medium for filmmakers.
+High-definition and 4K digital video cameras now compete with 35mm format for feature films, and digital video is now the dominant format for documentaries.
+But, the choice of which digital format and which digital camera to use can be overwhelming, with everything from a full-frame sensor, as in the Sony a7S II, to an APS-C sensor, as in the Canon 7D Mark II, to a Four Thirds sensor, as in the Panasonic GH4.
+But much like the choice between 35mm and 16mm, the choice of which digital format to use depends on the type of project and the look, as much as, if not more, than just the budget.

 The APS-C sensor-size cameras, sometimes referred to as “cropped-sensor” cameras, are the closest in character to 35mm motion picture film.
-While still cameras and motion picture cameras use 35mm film, still-picture cameras run it horizontally while most movie cameras run it vertically, resulting in a smaller image area, which is closest to the size of the APS-C sensor.
-The Canon Cinema Series, like the Canon C300, are considered APS-C but with a slightly larger size that is equivalent to what is called Super 35 or centered 35 motion picture film format.
+While still cameras and motion picture cameras use 35mm film, still-picture cameras run it horizontally while most movie cameras run it vertically, resulting in a smaller image area that is closest to the size of the APS-C sensor.
+The image sensors found in the Canon Cinema EOS Series, such as the Canon C300, are considered APS-C but with a slightly larger size that is equivalent to what is called Super 35 motion picture film format.

-Micro Four Thirds cameras have a sensor size that is closer to 16mm or, more specifically, Super 16mm, its widescreen successor.
+Micro Four Thirds cameras have a sensor size that falls between Super 35 and the smaller 16mm format or, more specifically, Super 16mm, its widescreen successor.
 Because of this, many filmmakers are adopting the MFT format for many of the same types of projects that once were shot on 16mm.
-MFT cameras are being used for documentaries that call for small, compact, highly mobile cameras and for independent films wanting a vérité style and a more objective camera.
+MFT cameras are being used for documentaries that call for small, compact, highly mobile cameras and for independent films wanting a cinema verité style and a more objective camera.
 The advantage of Micro Four Thirds as a format doesn't stop there.
 Not only are the cameras smaller and often less expensive, they offer more lens choices, longer shooting times, and greater depth of field.

 One of the most talked-about features of the new digital cameras has been depth of field, and how the lack of it is a much-welcomed creative feature.
 For decades, video footage had very little selective focus compared to film; everything from a few feet in front of the lens to the horizon seemed to be in focus.
 The blurred background and sharp separation of the main subject was a creative feature of film, not video.
 Today, that distinction is gone.
 Since the physical sensor sizes of digital cameras have matched standard film sizes, it is more a question of which look you prefer.
 Smaller-format video cameras with 1/4- to 2/3-inch sensors still produce a deep depth of field, which is a benefit for applications like news gathering, but filmmakers almost universally want the ability to control how much of the foreground and background is in focus.